The tale of rakija – Croatia’s legendary liqueur

 The facts are these…

-The story about Croatia’s legendary liqueur – rakija
+The story of Croatia’s legendary liqueur – rakija

 Rakija is a traditional drink of Slavic nations in Croatia as well as Serbia, Montenegro, Bosnia and Herzegovina, Macedonia, and Bulgaria.
 What a cognac means to France, ouzo to Greece, sake to Japan, and tequila to Mexico – that rakija means to Croatia.